Copy Deployment Share between Servers without using linked Deployment Shares

 Note: Update the Deployment Share to reflect the configuration settings on the source server to reflect the new deployment share location.
 This step also involves modifying the paths, and task sequences to function correctly.

-I hope you found this article useful on how to Copy Deployment Share between Servers without using linked Deployment Shares.
+I hope you found this article useful for how to Copy Deployment Share between Servers without using linked Deployment Shares.
 Please feel free to leave a comment below.